Aditi22222/SecretSanta/README.md

 3. **Disclose assigned Secret Santa details via email:** Assigned Secret Santa details are disclosed via email.

 ## Technologies Used

+### Frontend
 - HTML
 - CSS
 - JavaScript
+- React.js for building user interfaces
+- Axios for making HTTP requests
+- React Router DOM for client-side routing
+- Web Vitals for web performance monitoring
+- QRCode.react for generating QR codes
+- react-hot-toast for toast notifications
+- init for project initialization

+### Backend
 - Node.js for server-side operations
+- Express.js for building RESTful APIs
 - MongoDB for database management
+- Mongoose for MongoDB object modeling
+- Nodemailer for sending emails
-- Bootstrap for front-end design
+- bcrypt for password hashing
-- React.js for building user interfaces
+- Cors for enabling CORS in Express.js
+- Nodemon for automatic server restarts during development
+- React Router for routing on the server side

 # Testing with Selenium in Eclipse